 At the same time we realize that to some it is an inconvenience.
 Please, again, accept our apology and we do hope to have the opportunity to serve you again.

-Fairfield was correct to refund the $1.07 surprise safe fee, but like Slikas, I’m troubled that the item would be displayed as a tax on the final bill.
+Fairfield was correct to refund the $1.07 surprise safe fee, but like Slikas, my advocacy team and I are troubled that the item would be displayed as a tax on the final bill.
 No one argues with taxes.
 (Here’s what you need to know about travel and money.)

 Perhaps they should.